NCCAM Facts-at-a-Glance and Mission

 - Advance research on mind and body interventions, practices, and disciplines.

-- Advance research on CAM natural products.
+- Advance research on complementary and alternative medicine natural products.

 - Improve the capacity of the field to carry out rigorous research.